Richard Bruynel Research Prize

 NOMINATION PROCESS

-• During February of the year following the conference the Prizes Committee shall consider all the works presented in the prior year's biennial Conference.
-The Prizes Committee will shortlist the works as nominations for further consideration.
+• During February of the year following the biennial conference the Prizes Committee shall consider all the works presented in the prior year's biennial Conference or presented or published in any of the other eligible fora since the last consideration (i.e., in the last two years).

 • Nominations are reviewed by the Prizes sub-committee and a recommendation is made to Council.